 Garden Forecourt: The majority of the building is setback 3m from the frontage line creating a garden forecourt for residential apartments.
-A front fence defines the front property boundary and has a maximum height of 1.2m with hedge behind.
+A front fence defines the front property boundary and has a maximum height of 1.0 with bedge behind height of 1.2m with hedge behind.

-(6) Street frontages are required at ground level of buildings as shown at Figure 22 and the table below
+(5)(6)\\\\Street frontages are required at ground level of buildings as shown at Figure 22 and the table below

-Street Frontage Type Characteristics Active - Retail shop fronts and entries Cafe / restaurants with direct access to the street Semi-active Active street frontage uses Glazed entries to commercial and residential lobbies occupying less than 50% of the street frontage, to a maximum of 12m frontage Active office uses, such as reception, if visible from the street Public building if accompanied by an entry Street address Active and semi-active street frontage uses Residential entries, lobbies, and habitable rooms with clear glazing to the street not more than 1.2m above street level, and does not include car parking areas
+Street Frontage Type Characteristics Active Retail shop fronts and entries Cafe / restaurants with direct access to the street Semi-active Active street frontage uses Glazed entries to commercial and residential lobbies occupying less than 50% of the street frontage, to a maximum of 12m frontage Active office uses, such as reception, if visible from the street Public building if accompanied by an entry Street address Active and semi-active street frontage uses Residential entries, lobbies, and habitable rooms with clear glazing to the street not more than 1.2m above street level, and does not include car parking areas